skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 > // For example, this may be used as StripedMap<spinlock_t> <br/>
 > // or as StripedMap<SomeStruct> where SomeStruct stores a spin lock.

-**For curious:** if you take a look at the earlier versions of Objective-C source code you will see no StripedMap.
+**Notice:** if you take a look at the earlier versions of Objective-C source code you will see no StripedMap.
 Most probably that this striping performance optimization was included for actuall necessity.
 SideTable uses synchronization which become a bottle neck in programming language with reference counting.

 **References:**